Developmental Coordination Disorder (DCD/Dyspraxia)

 Fine Motor Skill Challenges

-Children with DCD/Dyspraxia may also face difficulties with fine motor tasks such as writing, coloring, or buttoning their clothes.
+Fine motor tasks are where small muscle movement is involved.
+Children with DCD/Dyspraxia may also face difficulties with fine motor tasks such as writing, coloring or buttoning their clothes.
 Their writing can be difficult to read due to poor motor coordination.

 Some signs may start appearing in adolescence.
-These signs are as follows:
+The following are a few of these signs:

 Academic Difficulties

-Adolescents with DCD/Dyspraxia may face challenges with tasks that require fine motor skills, such as taking notes or completing assignments.
-They may have trouble organizing their thoughts, making it difficult to plan and perform tasks.
+Adolescents with DCD/Dyspraxia may face challenges in academic activities when performing tasks that require fine motor skills such as taking notes or completing assignments.
+They may have trouble organizing their thoughts which makes it difficult for them to plan and perform tasks.

 Social and Emotional Impact

-Adolescents suffering from DCD/Dyspraxia may experience a feeling of frustration, low self-esteem, and anxiety due to daily challenges.
-They become unable to join activities, which makes them feel left out, impacting their relationships and social gatherings.
+Adolescents suffering from DCD/Dyspraxia may experience a feeling of frustration, low self-esteem and anxiety due to daily challenges.
+They become unable to join activities which makes them feel left out.
+This impacts their relationships and social gatherings.

 Certain signs appear in childhood and adolescence, while certain signs may also appear in adulthood, as follows: